 The bulk of the game is a social sim, asking you to juggle the demands of the school day.
 This isn’t terribly difficult; the only negative social consequences come from cheating on a romantic partner or saying something terribly stupid.
-The entire city is open to explore and coupled with the lack of severe consequences, it’s a joy to stick your head in everywhere trying to discover new people to interact with.
-There are a few social stats that can be boosted, like charm, academics, and courage, but most of the time, you’re trying to build up relationships with people.
+The whole city is open to explore and with the lack of serious problems, it’s a pleasure to stick your head in everywhere looking for new people to talk to.
+There are some social stats that can be improved, like courage, charm, and teachers, but most of the time, you’re trying to build relationships with people.
 On a gameplay level, these relationships give stat boosts that translate into the combat part of the game.

 These stories are some of the best parts of the game, and there’s a variety of relationships represented.
-Aside from the obvious bonds of friendship or romance, there’s the sort of strong but odd camaraderie that comes from meeting somebody online, or comforting a young girl whose parents are going through a divorce, or hanging out with an elderly couple who’ve lost their son.
+Aside from the obvious bonds of friendship or romance, there’s the sort of strong but odd camaraderie that comes from meeting someone online, or hanging out with an elderly couple who’ve lost their son, or comforting a young girl whose parents are going through a divorce.
 These relationships grow slowly and organically, providing some of the better moments in the game.

 The plot of the game itself is also top shelf.
-Large battles take place every full moon, and each month usually revolves around a central mystery..
+Large battles take place every full moon, and each month usually revolves around a central mystery.
 The pacing is strong, giving strong story beats every few hours of play, while tying into the grander narrative.
-The story is ambitious and while it involves demons, the occult, and magic, at its core it’s about the relationships that grow between the motley crew.
+The story is ambitious and while it involves magic, the occult, and demons, at its core it’s about the people that make up the crew.

 These old problems are somewhat offset by the improvements in the game.
-While Tartarus is mostly unchanged, the social environments are no longer 3D spaces that can be walked through, but instead static 2D screens.
-The game gives up a sense of energy that comes with these living environments, but the tradeoff is that it’s easier to navigate, quickly allowing the player to bring up a menu to go to a specific room or to see what can be interacted with in any given space.
-Another tradeoff: the lush anime cutscenes of the PS2 original are gone, but in there place are some gameplay tweaks from Persona 4.
+While Tartarus is mostly unchanged, the social environments are no longer 3D spaces that can be walked through, but instead static 2D screen.
+The game gives up a sense of energy that comes with these living environments, but the tradeoff is that it’s easier to navigate.
+The player can quickly bring up a menu to see what can be done in any given space, or go to a specific room.
+Another tradeoff: the lush anime cutscenes of the PS2 original are gone, but in their place are some gameplay tweaks from Persona 4.

-Chief among them is the ability to control your teammates.
-This is hardly ever a problem – the AI fights intelligently, exploiting the enemy’s weaknesses – but some of the boss battles require a precision and subtlety that the AI can’t pick up on.
+Chief among them is the ability to control your teammate.
+This is rarely an issue – the AI fights smartly, taking advantage of the enemy’s weaknesses.
+However, some boss battles need precision and subtlety that the AI can’t find.
 There are two new difficult modes, one very easy, another very hard.
 Gone is the side quest “The End” that came with the PS2 rerelease of the game, but it’s more than made up for with the ability to choose a female protagonist.
 Playing as a young woman changes a few things.
-The romances change: instead of courting your female classmates, you, instead, have the choice of pursuing your guy friends.
+The romances change: instead of courting your female classmates, you, instead, have the choice of pursuing your guy friend.
 Different relationships are available, but the bulk of the game is the same.